tallstech/intern-charity-volunteer-service/README.md

-# This project developed by @tallstech internships.
+# This project developed by @tallstech interns.

 ## intern-charity-volunteer-service
 Charity Volunteers